-- If inside, use a desk or piece of furniture as a shield. - o Drop to knees with your back to the window. - o Make body as small as possible. - o Bury face in arms. - o Keep eyes closed and ears covered. - If outside, try to get behind any solid object. - O Lie prone with face away from source of event. - O Cover head, face and as much skin surface as possible. - o Keep eyes closed and ears covered.
+- If inside, use a desk or piece of furniture as a shield.

+- Drop to knees with your back to the window.

+- Make your body as small as possible.

+- Bury face in arms.

+- Keep eyes closed and ears covered.

+If outside, try to get behind any solid object.
+0 Lie prone with face away from source of event.
+0 Cover head, face and as much skin surface as possible.
+0 Keep eyes closed and ears covered.